Activist compares Beijing’s rule in Hong Kong to colonialism

 The government’s demand raised questions about Beijing’s growing influence in the former British colony, which was promised semi-autonomy and freedom of speech as part of the 1997 handover.

+The Chinese government swiftly criticised the talk, saying that freedom of speech in Hong Kong does not extend to discussions of independence for the Chinese city, which it said was a threat to national security.

+“We express our indignation and condemn it,” the Chinese foreign ministry office said.

-President Xi Jinping and other officials have warned separatist activity would not be tolerated.
+President Xi Jinping and other officials have warned that separatist activity would not be tolerated.

 Small groups of pro-Beijing and pro-democracy protesters gathered outside the Foreign Correspondents Club’s building in Hong Kong ahead of and during the speech by Andy Chan of the Hong Kong National Party.